Dinosaurs (TV series): Home media

-On September 29, 2017, Hulu acquired the streaming rights to Dinosaurs along with fellow Disney–ABC television properties Home Improvement and Boy Meets World, in addition to fellow TGIF programs Family Matters, Full House, Hangin' with Mr. Cooper, Perfect Strangers and Step by Step.Dinosaurs was made available for streaming on Disney+ on January 29, 2021, for the US.
+On September 29, 2017, Hulu acquired the streaming rights to Dinosaurs along with fellow Disney–ABC television properties Home Improvement and Boy Meets World, in addition to fellow TGIF programs Family Matters, Full House, Hangin' with Mr. Cooper, Perfect Strangers and Step by Step.Dinosaurs was made available for streaming on Disney+ on January 29, 2021, for the United States, with the exception of the episode "A New Leaf".

 Reception

 As of September 2022, the series as a whole has received an approval rating of 91% on review aggregator Rotten Tomatoes.
 Its first season received an approval rating of 83%, its consensus reads, "Dinosaurs, marries astonishingly expressive puppetry with genuinely funny satire of social norms, making for a forward-thinking prehistoric sitcom."
 While its fourth season received more critical praise, with a 100% approval rating.
-Common Sense Media rated the series a three out of five stars and said: "Dino puppet-driven sitcom deals with modern issues."